Cordyceps (mace): properties, contraindications, how to take

 .

-It is not clear how long to use cordyceps.
-In various scientific studies, cordyceps has been administered to humans or animals for 2 to 3 weeks and this has not been associated with side effects.
-The effect of long-term cordyceps intake on humans is unknown and it is not clearly indicated how long it can be usedand.
+In various scientific studies cordyceps has been administered to humans or animals from 14 days to 3 weeks and this has not been associated with the occurrence of side effects.
+The effect of long-term cordyceps ingestion on humansand is unknown.

-If you don't feel the effects of cordycep after a few weeks, try other adaptogenic plants.
+However, if you are not experiencing effects after a few weeks, perhaps try other adaptogenic plants?

 See also: